The Neurodivergent mind’s greatest asset is curiosity. The ability to think outside the box and bring new ideas to the table is unbeaten.

 By now you’ve probably heard of fidget spinners.
 These popular items are everywhere from Christmas crackers to classrooms and even in celebrity culture.
 And, the range of fidget spinners keeps growing each day.

 They also come in different shapes and sizes, and even different weights for optimal spinning, making them great for anyone of all ages to enjoy.
+Just like stress balls, these all-time classics are great for anyone with anxiety or sensory processing disorders.

-The 12-sided Fidget Cube takes the traditional cube and offers an even greater variety of textures and fidget tools all in one cube.
+The 12-sided fidget cube takes the traditional cube and offers an even greater variety of textures and fidget tools all in one cube.
 For example, some sides make a subtle clicking noise, while others offer a silent fidget experience, great for when you’re in a meeting or an exam, for example.
 Different materials are also used to give different textures to play with.

 From a sensory perspective, the chewelry normally has a rubbery texture to avoid any damage to the teeth, and come in all shapes and sizes, from discreet traditional designs to chewnicorns and chewnisaurs for kids.

 Not every fidgeter sensory seeks with their hands.
 Ever heard of ASMR?
+Well, as we mentioned in the flippy chain description, autistic individuals have not only a heightened tactile awareness but also sensory awareness too.

 As you can see, there’s plenty of highly rated, well-priced products that everyone who needs ADHD or Autism fidget toys can enjoy.

 It’s a sad truth that for many, children in classrooms are misunderstood; their agitation isn’t from boredom, but anxiety and a desire to develop their mind into something bigger.
-Therefore the ideal ASD and Auto